Franz Joseph I: Death

 Franz Joseph died in the Schönbrunn Palace on the evening of 21 November 1916, at the age of 86.
+His final words to his valet were: "Tomorrow morning, at half past three."
+Although sick, he was determined to rise at his usual time.

 His death was a result of developing pneumonia of the right lung several days after catching a cold while walking in Schönbrunn Park with King Ludwig III of Bavaria.
 He was succeeded by his grandnephew Charles I & IV, who reigned until the collapse of the empire following its defeat at the end of the First World War in 1918.
 He is buried in the Imperial Crypt in Vienna.